bjorntirsen/bt-monorepo/auth-server-idp-plan.md

 - Tight CORS config
 - Cookies: `Secure` in prod, `SameSite=Lax` (or `None` if cross-site), and set `domain` if sharing across subdomains
 - Use cookies only for IDP user sessions (login/consent flows); use Bearer tokens for admin API access
+- Validate PKCE verifiers, client authentication, scopes, and all OAuth2.1/OIDC request parameters according to the spec

 ## Testing Strategy